Reddaxi/Obsidian_BloodBanner/Factions/The Party/Alexandros/Alexandros Deguilliere.md

 The Noble Houses of the Redbram Area

 - Aurelius Ædelhoff
 	- An old rich man who got caught up in a conspiracy.
 Aurelius didn't object to us taking his remaining belongings on behalf of the rebellion - But he also didn't really have a choice.
 So far, he's taken on a sort of "uncle" role in our merry band of collected individuals, offering advice and generally being really relaxed.
-This suits me well, because I had feared that he'd be very reluctant
+This suits me well, because I had feared that he'd be very reluctant to travel with us.
+Our hope is that we can use him when times for negotiations with the king.
 - Lady Alicia Achey
+	- #bosslady.
+She took it upon herself to lead a group of armed individuals to route the cowcat from her lands instead of just sending men to do it.
+I admire nobles who aren't useless.
 - Anastasia Deguilliere (Alexandros only)
+	- My dear mother.
+She was my source of love and care growing up.
+I love her with all my heart.
+Not a single night goes by where I wonder if I've done everything I can to attempt to spare her the fate I fear is soon coming for many nobles.
 - Cateline Deguilliere (Alexandros only)
 - Constantine Deguilliere (Alexandros only)
 - Lance Deguilliere (Alexandros only)